simoncblyth/opticks/sysrap/SLOG_review.rst

 ::

-      5 #define SYSRAP_LOG__  {     SYSRAP_LOG::Initialize(PLOG::instance->prefixlevel_parse( info, "SYSRAP"), plog::get(), NULL );  }
+      5 #define SYSRAP_LOG__  {     SYSRAP_LOG::Initialize(SLOG::instance->prefixlevel_parse( info, "SYSRAP"), plog::get(), NULL );  }

       ## notice that the main logger plog::get() is being passed to the lib logger as an appender

-* uses the command line arguments persisted in PLOG::instance to define the per-package logging level and passes this level to the package libs where PLOG_INIT is invoked to instanciate the per-library loggers.
+* uses the command line arguments persisted in SLOG::instance to define the per-package logging level and passes this level to the package libs where SLOG_INIT is invoked to instanciate the per-library loggers.

 * also chains together the main and library loggers ; this means than the lib